syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 document.Save(outputFileName, FormatType.Docx, Response, HttpContentDisposition.Attachment)

 {% endhighlight %}

 {% endtabs %}

 ## Closing a document

-Once the document manipulation and save operation are completed, you should close the instance of WordDocument, in order to release all the memory consumed by DocIO’s DOM.
+Once the document manipulation and save operation are completed, you should close the instance of `WordDocument`, in order to release all the memory consumed by DocIO’s DOM.
 The following code example illustrates how to close a WordDocument instance.

 {% tabs %}

 {% highlight c# %}

 //Creates an empty WordDocument instance